lovell/petra/README.md

 An array of accepted `Content-Type` upstream response headers, defaulting to the empty list and therefore allowing any.

+#### requestTimeout

+The length of time to wait to connect to an upstream source, defaulting to 10000ms.

-#### timeout
+#### responseTimeout

-The length of time to wait for an upstream source to provide data, defaulting to 10000ms.
+The length of time to wait, after connecting, for an upstream source to provide data, defaulting to 10000ms.

 #### retries